samecrowder/ac215_MSMBAllstars/README.md

 The script will output the public URLs for each service when complete.

+### Manual Deployment via GitHub Actions

+To manually trigger a deployment:

+1. Go to GitHub repository
+2. Click "Actions"
+3. Select "Deploy to Cloud Run"
+4. Click "Run workflow"

+The deployment status and logs can be monitored in the GitHub Actions tab.

 ## Testing / CICD

 Our project uses GitHub Actions for comprehensive testing across all components.
 The testing infrastructure is split into several pipelines: